HCTC: Frequently Asked Questions

 1. How will I find out if I am a candidate for the HCTC?

 If you lost your job due to foreign trade, you must apply for TAA benefits at your local employment, One Stop, or Career Link office after your company has been trade certified.
 Visit the Service Locator website to find the closest local employment office to you.
 If operation of your company's pension plan has been transferred to the PBGC, you must work with the PBGC to begin receiving pension payments.
-In either case, the state or the PBGC will need to transmit your eligibility record to the HCTC, after which we will mail you an HCTC Eligibility Kit.
+In either case, the state or the PBGC will need to transmit your eligibility record to the HCTC, after which you will receive an HCTC Eligibility Certificate.

 2. How do I know if I'm covered under the TAA Program?

 Please contact the Department of Labor Employment and Training Administration (DOLETA) for a referral to the appropriate state office that handles unemployment benefits.
 Call DOLETA at 1-877-US-2JOBS or visit them online at the DOLETA website.